Who Qualifies For a TAVR Procedure?

 - Kidney disease

-The doctors may keep you a day after the procedure to monitor how your body reacts.
+The doctors may keep you a day after the procedure to monitor your body's reactions.
 Usually, patients who undergo a TAVR procedure go home the next day.

-Your doctor will explain how to watch for any signs and symptoms of infection that may include fever, pain, swelling, or leakage of the catheter.
+Your doctor will explain how to watch for any signs and symptoms of infection, including fever, pain, swelling, or catheter leakage.

 The medications prescribed may consist of blood thinners or antibiotics.
 Blood thinners may be prescribed to prevent blood clots.
 Antibiotics may be prescribed to treat possible infections.